Frequently Asked Questions

 - Graduate school (MSc, PhD) and subsequent Academic Positions or higher positions in the above.

-Not at all, you are encouraged to take electives that interest you and build your personal program.
-The exception is that in 4th year only 9 credits of electives can be taken outside of the Faculty of Pharmaceutical Sciences.
+No, you are encouraged to take electives that interest you and build your personal program.
+The exception is that in the Year 4 Course-based option, no more than 10 credits of electives can be taken outside of the Faculty of Pharmaceutical Sciences.
+Similarly, in the Year 4 Experiential option, no more than 3 credits of electives can be taken outside the Faculty of Pharmaceutical Sciences.

-Practicum is a placement with an Industrial partner (drug, biotech, personal care, nutraceutical company etc) where the student learns critical skills directly working in Industry.
-The placement carries 15 credits and is evaluated at the end by the Industrial Supervisor as well as a Faculty Member from Pharmaceutical Sciences.
-Practicum placements are applied for in 3rd year and can be either 1st or 2nd term.
-Practicum placements are not guaranteed for all students and the application process will be competitive.
+Practicum is a placement with an industrial partner (drug, biotech, personal care, nutraceutical company etc.) where students learn and have the opportunity to apply critical skills by working directly in the industry.
+The practicum placement carries 15 credits and is evaluated at the end of the work term by the industrial supervisor as well as a faculty member from Pharmaceutical Sciences.
+Students can apply for practicum placements in year 3; the placements can take place in either the 1st or 2nd term of year 4.
+Practicum placements are not guaranteed for all students and the application process is competitive.

-In general no, employment is in no way implied or guaranteed by performing a practicum.
-Practicum is a learning experience for the student who will be co-supervised by a UBC faculty member and an Industrial Scientist.
-However, if the company subsequently offers employment to the student; that would be considered an excellent outcome and there is no reason for the student to decline such an opportunity if they want to accept a position.
+Employment is not implied or guaranteed by completing a practicum.
+The practicum is a valuable learning experience for the student and provides them with an opportunity to work in an industrial setting.
+However, if the company subsequently offers the student employment, this would be considered an excellent outcome and there is no reason for the student to decline such an opportunity if they wish to accept the position.